chris05fish/Convolutional-Neural-Network-Example/README.md

 # Convolutional-Neural-Network-Example
-A simple CNN that can decide whether a picture is of a cat or a dog.
+A simple CNN that can determine whether a given picture is of a cat or a dog.

 run data.py to build and save the data to training_data.npy.